Technical diving: Deep air/extended range diving

 Such courses used to be referred to as "deep air" courses, but are now commonly called "extended range" courses.
-The 130 ft limit entered the recreation and technical communities in the USA from the military diving community where it was the depth at which the US Navy recommended shifting from scuba to surface supplied air.
-The scientific diving community has never specified a 130-foot limit in its protocols and has never experienced any accidents or injuries during air dives between 130 feet and the deepest air dives that the scientific diving community permits, 190 feet, where the U.S. Navy Standard Air Tables shifts to the Exceptional Exposure Tables.
-In Europe some countries set the recreational diving limit at 50 m, and that corresponds with the limit also imposed in some professional fields, such as police divers in the UK.
+The 130 ft limit entered the recreation and technical communities in the USA from the military diving community where it was the depth at which the US Navy recommended shifting from scuba to surface-supplied air.
+The American scientific diving community represented by the American Academy of Underwater Sciences (AAUS) has never specified a 130-foot limit in its protocols and has never experienced any accidents or injuries during air dives between 130 feet and the deepest air dives that the American scientific diving community permits, 190 feet, where the U.S. Navy Standard Air Tables shifts to the Exceptional Exposure Tables.
+In Europe, some countries set the recreational diving limit at 50 m, and that corresponds with the limit also imposed in some professional fields, such as police divers in the UK.
 The major French agencies all teach diving on air to 60 m as part of their standard recreational certifications.

 Deep air proponents base the depth limit of air diving upon the risk of oxygen toxicity.
 Accordingly, they view the limit as being the depth at which partial pressure of oxygen reaches 1.4 ATA, which occurs at about 186 ft.
 Both sides of the community tend to present self-supporting data.
-Divers trained and experienced in deep air diving report fewer problems with narcosis than those trained and experienced in mixed gas diving trimix/heliox, although scientific evidence does not show that a diver can train to overcome any measure of narcosis at a given depth, or become tolerant of it.
+Divers trained and experienced in deep air diving report fewer problems with narcosis than those trained and experienced in mixed gas diving trimix/heliox, though scientific evidence does not show that a diver can train to overcome any measure of narcosis at a given depth or become tolerant of it.

-The Divers Alert Network does not endorse or reject deep air diving, but indicates the additional risks involved.
+The Divers Alert Network does not endorse or reject deep air diving but does note the additional risks involved.

 Mixtures to reduce decompression time

-Nitrox is a popular diving gas mix, and while it reduces the maximum allowable depth as compared to air, it also allows greater bottom time by reducing the buildup of nitrogen in the diver's tissues by increasing the percentage of oxygen in the breathing gas.
+Nitrox is a popular diving gas mix, that reduces the maximum allowable depth as compared to air.
+Nitrox also allows greater bottom time and shorter surface intervals by reducing the buildup of nitrogen in the diver's tissues.
+This is accomplished by increasing the percentage of oxygen in the breathing gas.
 The depth limit of a nitrox mixture is governed by the partial pressure of oxygen, which is generally limited to 1.4 to 1.6 bar depending on the activity of the diver and duration of exposure.

-Nitrox and pure oxygen are also used for accelerated decompression.
+Nitrox mixtures up to 100% oxygen are also used for accelerated decompression.